ariasdrea/Video-Player/README.md

 ## Note

-Prior to running the project, please ensure that you `npm install` all dependencies in order to successfully run the project on your computer.
+Prior to running the project, please ensure that you `npm install` all dependencies, after cloning the repository, in order to successfully run the project on your computer.
+Afterwards, you can run `npm start` and open [http://localhost:3000](http://localhost:3000) to view the application on your browser.

 ## Available Scripts